Tadeusz Kościuszko: Early life

 Kościuszko was born in February 1746 in a manor house on the Mereczowszczyzna estate near Kosów in Nowogródek Voivodeship, Grand Duchy of Lithuania, a part of the Polish–Lithuanian Commonwealth.
-His exact birthdate is unknown; commonly cited are 4 February and 12 February.
+His exact birthdate is unknown; commonly cited are February 4 and February 12.

 Kościuszko was the youngest son of a member of the szlachta (untitled Polish nobility), Ludwik Tadeusz Kościuszko, an officer in the Polish–Lithuanian Commonwealth Army, and his wife Tekla Ratomska.
 The family held the Polish Roch III coat of arms.
 At the time of Tadeusz Kościuszko's birth, the family possessed modest landholdings in the Grand Duchy worked by 31 peasant families.